discretize/discretize-guides/builds/engineer/heal-mechanist/index.md

 <Skill name="Med Kit"/>:

 Your Med Kit is your main source of healing.
 It has a mixture of condi cleanse, supportive boon generation and burst healing thanks to <Trait name="Health Insurance"/>
-- <Skill name="Med Blaster"/> and <Skill name="Bandage Blast"/> provide a small amount of healing to your party
+- <Skill name="Med Blaster"/> and <Skill name="Bandage Blast"/> provide a large amount of constant healing to your party.
 - <Skill name="Cleansing Field"/> will cleanse up to 4 conditions over 3 seconds, while also providing a water field that can be used for blast heals.
 - <Skill name="Vital Burst"/> is a large group heal that should be used to recover from high incoming damage.
-- <Skill name="Infusion Bomb"/> is a blast finisher that can be used to blast your water field from <Skill name="Vital Burst"/> for burst healing.
+- <Skill name="Infusion Bomb"/> is a blast finisher that can be used to blast your water field from <Skill name="Cleansing Field"/> for burst healing.
 It also provides some <Boon name="Regeneration"/>, <Boon name="Vigor"/> and <Boon name="Swiftness"/>.
 - Remember that many skills in <Skill name="Med Kit"/> heal in a small radius so make sure you are close to your party.

 <Skill name="Elixir Gun" />: